rgwch/webelexis/client_v5/README.md

 ## Prepare

-For test on copy of actual Elexis database change pm.fetch() and um.fetch() in main.ts to existing patient and username.
-This will log that user automatically in in development mode and select the given patient automatically.
+For testenvironment on copy of actual Elexis database, create a ../server/config/debug.js and enter there existing user credentials (see debug-sample.js).
+This will log that user automatically in in development mode and select a patient with lastname "Testperson" automatically.

 ## Launch